specklesystems/speckle-sketchup/README.md

     gem -v
     irb -v

-Let's also install our first gem `bundle` which is a package manager that will help us with development.
+Let's also install our first gem `bundler` which is a package manager that will help us with development.

-    gem install bundle
+    gem install bundler

 ### Editor Setup

 Clone this repo and run:

-    bundle install
+    bundler install

 This will install all the necessary packages for the connector.